Quantum inference on a classically trained quantum extreme learning machine: Introduction

-There are cases in which quantum expectation values share strong similarities with classical signals, associated with macroscopic, easy-to-measure observable quantities.
+In this context, inspiration can be drawn from scenarios in which quantum expectation values have direct classical counterparts, corresponding to macroscopic observables that can be measured efficiently and with high precision.
 A well-known example is provided by the Einstein relations, which connect the small rate of spontaneous emission to the much larger rate of stimulated emission in light–matter interactions \cite{Einstein1917}.
-A similar duality appears in nonlinear optics, particularly between spontaneous parametric processes and parametric amplification \cite{liscidini2013stimulated}.
+A similar duality appears in nonlinear optics, particularly between spontaneous parametric processes and parametric amplification in both the low- and high-gain regimes \cite{liscidini2013stimulated,fang2014fast, rozema2015characterizing, eckstein2014high, Grassani2016,triginer2020understanding, gwak2025completely}.
 At a fundamental level, these general correspondence principles arise because spontaneous and stimulated processes are governed by the same interaction Hamiltonian, which induces transition rates proportional either to the number of photons in the stimulating field or to vacuum fluctuations, respectively.
-Therefore, introducing a coherent seed that \textit{stimulates} the process can enhance the transition probability by several orders of magnitude.
-The use of stimulated emission has enabled the characterization of photon-pair correlations across many degrees of freedom with unprecedented speed, resolution, and precision \cite{fang2014fast, rozema2015characterizing, eckstein2014high, Grassani2016}, and is now widely employed for the characterization of photon-pair sources.
-Recently, a similar approach has also been employed to reconstruct Gaussian bosonic channels \cite{triginer2020understanding, gwak2025completely}, potentially extending its applicability to the continuous-variable regime.

-In this work, we build on the fundamental connection between spontaneous and stimulated processes to train a quantum extreme learning machine using purely strong classical signals, while demonstrating its inference capabilities on quantum input states.
-We show that this \emph{classical training} enables excellent inference performance of nonclassical observables on quantum inputs, such as entanglement \cite{zia2025quantum, Ghosh2019}, high-dimensional entanglement quantifiers \cite{wang2018multidimensional}, and properties of quantum states and process Hamiltonians.
+Additionally, one can exploit the direct correspondence between the single-photon detection probabilities at the output of a linear optical network and the output intensities of coherent states propagating through the same network.
+This correspondence is widely used for the characterization of large-scale boson sampling circuits \cite{wang2019boson} and for quantum process tomography \cite{lu2023characterization}. \\